 We have an amazing technique to help us fall asleep.
 It is the 4-7-8 Breath:

 - Exhale to a count of 8.

-When doing this breath, we place our tongue on the roof of our mouth, just behind the front teeth.
-This relaxes the jaw, and on the exhale, you make a slight whoosh sound.
-Repeat these steps and you will fall asleep and have a restful sleep.
+When doing this breath, place your tongue on the roof of our mouth, just behind your front teeth.
+This relaxes the jaw.
+Then when you exhale, make a slight whoosh sound.
+Repeat these steps and you will fall asleep and sleep well.
 If you wake up during the night, do the breath counting again.
 It is a wonderful habit to get into.

 Breathing to Help with Pain